 Visit the lost city of Petra in the morning and return trip to Amman at 6 PM

-Return trip to Amman in the morning and arrival in the afternoon
+Return trip to Amman in the morning, arriving in the afternoon

-On average, you will have 2 hours and 30 minutes to cover each 10 km (between checkpoints).
+On average, you will have 2 hours and 30 minutes to cover every 10 km (between checkpoints).

 Durable waterproof jacket